55: No Such Thing As Samurai Nail Clippers

 Transcript

-Running a business is hard enough.
 Don't make it harder with a dozen apps that don't talk to each other.
+One for sales, another for inventory, a separate one for accounting.

 Odoo is the all-in-one platform that replaces them all.
-CRM, accounting, inventory, e-commerce, HR, fully integrated, easy to use, and built to grow with your business.
+CRM, accounting, inventory, e-commerce, HR.

 Thousands have already made the switch.
 Why not you?
-Try Odoo for free at ODOO.com.
+Try Odoo for free at odoo.com.

 That's odoo.com.

+And once again, we have our four favourite facts.
 We're sat around our microphones and in no particular order, here we go.

 Is that in everyday life as well?
 Just cleaning their teeth and having a shower?
 No, just for putting out fires.
-So what do you mean by wet water?
+So what do you mean by wetter water?
 Well, it's just about how weird water is, really.

 Apparently, if you put certain polymers into water, there is less friction in the pipe, so it shoots out of the pipe quicker.